-Most referrals are initiated when you are seen by a Yellowhawk provider (Doctor, Dentist, Nurse Practitioner, Counselor) and they determine that you need a service not provided at our facility.
-In such instances they will issue a referral, help you obtain preauthorization for payment, and arrange for you to be seen by the outside provider that you are being referred to.
+Most referrals happen when you are seen by a Yellowhawk provider (doctor, dentist, nurse practitioner, counselor) and they recommend you need a service not offered at our facility.
+In such instances they will issue a referral, help you obtain preauthorization for payment, and arrange for you to be seen by the outside provider.

-If you have any further questions regarding the referral process, please contact your Patient Care Coordinator.
+If you have additional questions regarding the referral process, please contact your patient care coordinator.

 If payment for a medical bill is denied, you will be notified by Yellowhawk.
 The most common reasons for denial are:

-If you would like to appeal a payment denial you must provide a written response to the Yellowhawk Resource Management Committee (RMC) within 30 days of the date of the denial letter.
+If you want to appeal a payment denial you must provide a written response to the Yellowhawk Resource Management Committee (RMC) within 30 days of the date of the denial letter.
 Your appeal should identify the reasons you believe the healthcare visit should be paid for and any circumstances you believe should be considered as relevant.
 Yellowhawk Purchased Referred Care (PRC) staff are available to assist patients in writing letters of appeal.
 All relevant supporting documentation should also be included in the letter.
-Yellowhawk’s Resource Management Committee will review this information at the next scheduled meeting.
+Yellowhawk’s RMC will review this information at the next scheduled meeting.
 If additional

 information is needed, the patient will be contacted.
 This committee typically meets twice a month.

 The Yellowhawk CEO will review all of the supporting documentation and issue a decision on whether to uphold the denial or issue a referral or payment.
-The CEO will respond to the patient’s appeal in writing, listing the reason for their decision within ten (10) business days.
-The PRC Resource Management Committee representative will be provided a copy of the decision.
+The CEO will respond to the patient’s appeal in writing, listing the reason for their decision within 10 business days.
+The PRC RMC representative will be provided a copy of the decision.

-If the CEO’s decision is to support the original denial, the patient may make an additional appeal to the Portland Area Indian Health Service (IHS) within 30 days of the Yellowhawk CEO’s denial letter.
-Again, the appeal shall be in writing and must contain all supporting documentation pertaining to the case.
+If the CEO’s decision is to support the original denial, the patient may make an additional appeal to the Portland Area Indian Health Service (IHS) within 30 days of the denial letter.
+Again, the appeal must be in writing and must contain all supporting documentation pertaining to the case.
 The decision of the Portland Area IHS is final and cannot be appealed.